yonasuriv/MGK/README.md

 ### DICTIONARY FILE SPLITTER
 Load your **MGK** with **Incendiary Bullets**, letting you split big texts files or dictionaries.

-Your file to be splitted should be placed in the **PasswordsAtlas** folder.
+Your file to be splitted should be placed in the **Wordlists** folder.

 The **recommended** maximum lines for a TXT file is **5000 lines**.